ergo-log.com

 Bulimia programmes body for obesity

 Stuffing your face – usually with junk food – and then puking it all up.
-The full name is bulimia nervosa, and, like anorexia, it’s a common complaint among regular visitors to fitness centres.
+The full name is bulimia nervosa, and, like anorexia, it occurs among regular visitors to fitness centres.
 According to a study from the Italian Universita Cattolica del Sacro Cuore, this condition prompts your body to become thriftier with fat.

 In an experiment the researchers compared 8 normal women with 8 women suffering from bulimia.
 The researchers chose bulimic women with a normal body composition.
 In fact, most women with bulimia have a normal body composition.
 It was done here so that the effects of the study could not be attributed to a low bodyweight.